 But can you remember what it was like to be a teenager yourself?
 Can you remember how you felt misunderstood, awkward, swinging from one mood to another in the blink of a rolling eye or a loudly voiced disapproving tut?

 Well, yes, it’s a different decade and yes, lots has changed and yes, of course you had things much worse but certain things remain the same physiologically including brain, physical and emotional development and these are very much running the messy show in your teens life.

 So, grab that glass of wine, settle down in a comfortable chair cos here is what your teen son or daughter wants you to know (kinda)…

-THREE; Stop trying to fix their stuff for them, count to ten, breathe & let them find their own solutions (even if you don’t like them).
+Stop trying to fix their stuff for them, count to ten, breathe and let them find their own solutions (even if you don’t like them).
 When you focus on what’s “wrong”, even if your intentions are well meaning, it can make them feel that something is wrong with them.
 If it’s not dangerous, life threatening or a legal or safety issue, step back and offer a comment of support rather than a fix.
 Something like; “I’m sorry you’re going through this at this time.
-Is there anything I can do to support you?” may open the lines of communication & give you an opportunity to talk, to tell them you have confidence in them & their ability to manage their own life whilst affirming that you are always there if they need you.
+Is there anything I can do to support you?” may open the lines of communication and give you an opportunity to talk, to tell them you have confidence in them and their ability to manage their own life whilst affirming that you are always there if they need you.

 They make mistakes, a lot of mistakes.
 A lot a lot of mistakes.
 But don’t need constantly reminding of them.
 When they have accepted the consequences; it’s over.
 So let it drop and don’t rub their noses in it.
 If they make another mistake along the same lines, stick to the consequences and above all else, stay objective.
 Reminding them of past mistakes will not help them grow and learn or give them the confidence to explore which is exactly what they are supposed to.
 Your job is to allow them to do this whilst providing the safety net and the support.